ibm-cloud-docs/pattern-vpc-security/overview.md

 {: #SSO-options}

  - SSO - Applicable where federation with other identity providers or external directories is required.
- - No - Applicable where only IBM Cloud IAM is needed.
+ - No SSO - Customers may forgo SSO if they have no federation with Identity Providers.

 ### Best Practices
 {: #SSO-options}